Wilnsdorf: Rieselwiese

 In Rinsdorf on state road (Landesstraße) L 907 is the Rieselwiese, a meadow dating from 1996.
 As making charcoal was so important to iron smelting and woods could therefore not be cleared, there was a dearth of hay meadows for growing livestock fodder.
 For this reason, the few meadows on the valley floors were watered by the Siegerland farmers using a complex system so as to make them more fruitful with the suspended matter and minerals in the water.
 By doing this, they raised winter fodder yields by a third.

 Economy and infrastructure

 Transport

 Wilnsdorf lies on Federal Highway (Bundesstraße) B 54 and has at its disposal its own Autobahn interchange on the A45 right near which, in September 2005, a service centre – an Autohof, meaning one that does not have its own on- and off-ramps – with a filling station, a hotel and several restaurants opened.

-Wilnsdorf has a station on the Dill railway.
+Wilnsdorf has a station on the Dill railway, served by line RB95 of Hessische Landesbahn, section DreiLänderBahn.

+Wilnsdorf is located in the area of the fare association Westfalen-Tarif.